-15.2.3 Cap on Number of PBV Units in each BuildingProject
+15.2.3 Cap on Number of PBV Units in each Project

-- (a) The BHA may not select a proposal to provide PBV assistance for Units in a building-project or enter into an Agreement or HAP Contract to provide PBV assistance for Units in a building-project, if the total number of dwelling units in the building-project that will receive PBV assistance is more than 25 percent of the number of Units (assisted or unassisted) in the building-project, unless the building-project qualifies for an exception. - (b) Exceptions to 25 percent per building project cap. - (1) Units in a single-family building (a building with no more than four dwelling units); - (2) Units in a multifamily building that are specifically made available for: - (i) Elderly or disabled families; or - (ii) Families receiving supportive services. - (c) Supportive Services that Qualify for an Exception
+- (a) The BHA may not select a proposal to provide PBV assistance for Units in a project or enter into an Agreement or HAP Contract to provide PBV assistance for Units in a project, if the total number of dwelling units in the project that will receive PBV assistance is more than 25 percent of the number of Units (assisted or unassisted) in the project, unless the project qualifies for an exception. - (b) Exceptions to 25 percent per project cap. - Units in a single-family building (a building with no more than four dwelling units); - (2) Units in a multifamily building that are specifically made available for: - (i) Elderly or disabled families; or - (ii) Families receiving supportive services. - (c) Supportive Services that Qualify for an Exception